ithena-one/ithena-cli/README.md

 The Ithena CLI (`ithena-cli`) makes debugging your **Model Context Protocol (MCP)** interactions effortless.
 It acts as a lightweight wrapper around your MCP server commands, instantly showing you the JSON-RPC messages flowing between your AI agent (client) and server.

+**Unlock the full potential of MCP observability with the [Ithena.one platform](https://ithena.one) for persistent storage, team collaboration, and advanced analytics.**

 **See your MCP traffic locally, in real-time, without sending data to the cloud.**

 ## Key Benefits for MCP Developers